-Long-term debt also includes a reducing revolving loan from Nevada State Bank.
+Long-term debt includes a reducing revolving loan from Nevada State Bank.
 The maximum amount permitted to be outstanding under the reducing revolving loan decreases \$312,000 semiannually on January 1 and July 1, and any outstanding amounts above such reduced maximum must be repaid on each such date.
 The reducing revolving loan is payable over 15 years at a variable interest rate based on the five-year LIBOR/Swap rate plus 2.1%.
-This rate, which was 7.41% per annum as of June 30, 2008 versus 7.39% for the same period last year, adjusts annually based on the funded debt to EBITDA ratio of Stockman's, with adjustments based on the five-year LIBOR/Swap rate occurring every five years.
+This rate, which was 7.39% per annum as of September 30, 2008 and September 30, 2007, adjusts annually based on the funded debt to EBITDA ratio of Stockman's, with adjustments based on the five-year LIBOR/Swap rate occurring every five years.
 With the sale of the Holiday Inn Express in February 2008, the balance on the loan was reduced from \$10.9 million to \$3.9 million, and the Company's availability under the facility increased to approximately \$5.3 million.
 In addition, periodic payment requirements were reduced on a pro-rate basis, with no required principal payments until January 2017.
+On October 23, 2008, the Company paid additional principal of \$624,000, increasing the line of credit availability to \$6.0 million.

-On July 7, 2008, we announced a stock repurchase plan (the "Repurchase Plan").
-Under the Repurchase Plan, our board of directors authorized the repurchase of up to \$1,000,000 worth of shares of our common stock in the open market or in privately negotiated transactions from time to time, in compliance with Rule 10b-18 of the Securities and Exchange Act of 1934, subject to market conditions, applicable legal requirements and other factors.
-The Repurchase Plan does not obligate us to acquire any particular amount of common stock and the plan may be suspended at any time at our discretion.
-As of the date this report on Form 10-Q was filed with the Securities and Exchange Commission, we have not purchased any shares under the Repurchase Plan.
+On July 7, 2008, the Company announced a stock repurchase plan (the "Repurchase Plan").
+Under the Repurchase Plan, the Company's board of directors authorized the repurchase of up to \$1,000,000 of shares of our common stock in the open market or in privately negotiated transactions from time to time, in compliance with Rule 10b-18 of the Securities and Exchange Act of 1934, subject to market conditions, applicable legal requirements and other factors.
+On October 14, 2008, the Company's board of directors authorized the repurchase of an additional \$1,000,000 of the Company's common stock, and extended the expiration of the Repurchase Plan to April 30, 2009.
+Through September 30, 2008, the Company had repurchased 119,671 shares at a weighted-average price per share of \$1.49, costing \$182,010, (including commissions and other related transaction costs).
+As of November 7, 2008, the Company has repurchased an aggregate of \$10,012 shares of treasury stock at a weighted-average price of \$1.28 per share, costing \$1,061,850 (including commissions and other related transaction costs).
+The Repurchase Plan does not obligate the Company to acquire any particular amount of common stock and may be suspended at any time at management's discretion.